TGDivy/Travelling-Salesman-problem/Readme.md

 ### Introduction

-The travelling salesman problem is quite interesting and is known to be NP-Complete (Decision version).
+The Traveling Salesman problem is quite interesting and is known to be NP-complete (Decision version).
 Solving it will lead to better results in a lot of its applications.
 I am not going to attempt it here to solve a general polynomial time algorithm, as that is beyond my skills now.

 However, there are many versions of the problem, on which specifically we can design algorithms that might give better and faster results.
 Moreover, there are a lot of partial solutions available.
 Here, I will implement the most basic solutions leading up to the elegant ones.